Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 Two trackers, two methodologies, two slightly different stories.
 Both worth knowing.

-Statcounter (April 2026), which measures web-based usage worldwide:
+Statcounter (May 2026), which measures web-based chatbot usage worldwide:

-And in B2B specifically, the picture flips.
-The May 2026 Ramp AI Index showed Anthropic's Claude pulling ahead of OpenAI in actual paid business adoption (34.4% versus 32.3%).
-If your buyer is an enterprise procurement team, that matters more than overall consumer market share.
+And in B2B specifically, the picture flips further.
+The May 2026 Ramp AI Index showed Anthropic pulling ahead of OpenAI in US business adoption (34.4% versus 32.3%).
+If the buyer is an enterprise procurement team, that matters more than overall consumer market share.

 The conversion picture

-Total share doesn't tell you which engine is closest to a purchase decision.
+Total share doesn't reveal which engine is closest to a purchase decision.
 Conversion data does, and the gap between AI referral traffic and classic organic is now well-documented.

 • Microsoft Clarity (analyzing 1,200+ publisher and news sites): LLM-referred visitors converted to signups at 1.66% versus 0.15% from Google Search, 0.13% from direct, and 0.46% from social.
 That's an 11x edge over classic search.